surrsurus/edgequest/README.md

 A roguelike is a game featuring perma-death, random map generation, turn-based combat, and RPG elements.

-Some say making a roguelike in python is pointless, due to the slow speeds that may come as a part of constant A* pathfinding, FOV, djikstra maps, and dynamic lighting, but to the naysayers I say "Eh, you're probably right"
+Some say making a roguelike in python is pointless, due to the slow speeds that may come as a part of constant A* pathfinding, FOV, djikstra maps, and dynamic lighting, but to the naysayers I say let's try anyway.

 # Note